AllentDan/LibtorchSegmentation/README.md

 ### 🛠 Installation <a name="installation"></a>
 Windows:

-Confige the environment for libtorch development.
+Configure the environment for libtorch development.
 Visual studio and Qt Creator are verified for libtorch1.7x release.

 Linux && MacOS:

 Follow the official pytorch c++ tutorials [here](https://pytorch.org/tutorials/advanced/cpp_export.html).
 It can be no more difficult than windows.

 ### 🤝 Thanks <a name="thanks"></a>